What to bring so you have an amazing experience

 If you’re the type who usually packs for a trip the night before you leave, it’s time to change that habit, at least when you pack for a multi-sport adventure trip.
 The sooner you start pulling together the items for your trip, the better it’ll will go when you get there.

 You’ll probably get a packing list from your trip operator well in advance, though the level of detail varies by company.
+Not sure how to pick the best multi-sport trip?
+Consider these tips.
 While the location and activities on your trip will dictate the specifics, some considerations are consistent regardless of your destination.

 If you need to get new footwear, clothing and/or gear, do your shopping at least 3 months in advance so you have a chance to test and exchange items as needed.

 Of course, the types of clothing you’ll need will depend on the environment where you’re going.
 Certain fabrics and features work well in various environments though.

 Merino wool – You’ll see this in clothing from head to toe, from hats to socks and just about everything in between.
 This is not the itchy wool like your childhood sweaters – its fibers are finer, therefore softer.

 Merino wool is warm yet breathable, which means that sweat escapes through the fiber.
 And it also doesn’t get stinky – yay!
 It does come at a higher price than other fabrics, though.
 And it’s not as durable as some alternatives.